 - Convertible preferred stocks

-Preferred stocks are the common shares which get preference over equity shareholders.
+Preferred stocks are the common shares that get preference over equity shareholders.
 In the case of convertible preferred stocks, a dividend is paid at a fixed rate or percentage at the time of maturity.
 These types of convertible securities can also be converted into common equity shares of a company when they mature.

 - Guaranteed dividend payment: These stocks have guaranteed dividend payment since these are ranked above common shares.
 Consequently, in case the company defaults, convertible preferred stocks will get the highest preference of repayment.